Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 {% img /images/dotgen/graph-uncolored.dot.png %}

 She wants it colored such that no two adjacent nodes share a color.
-This is an NP-hard problem (so it can take up a lot of computational resources to solve).
+This is an NP-complete problem (so it can take up a lot of computational resources to solve).
 Of course, _this_ graph is small and easy to color, but that's just for the sake of this blog post.